-I just got off the phone with my friend and what started as an invite to shop together for the Nordstrom Anniversary Sale turned into a conversation about how LIKEtoKNOW.it operates and how bloggers make money through affiliate links.
-She found it very interesting and thought others would want to hear about how affiliate commission works.
+I just got off the phone with my friend and what started as an invite to shop together turned into a conversation about how LIKEtoKNOW.it works and how bloggers make money through affiliate links.
+She found it very interesting and thought others would want to hear about how affiliate commission works, too!
 In this post, I hope to answer all of your questions about affiliate income, LIKEtoKNOW.it, and how bloggers make money through affiliate links.

 What is an affiliate link?

 In a nutshell, it is a tracking code in a link.
-With affiliate links, the person sharing is getting credit, either by referrals to a site (FabFitFun or HelloFresh for example) or by making a commission from an item.
+With affiliate links, the person sharing is getting credit, either by referral credits to a site or by making a commission from an item sold.

 Another example of companies using affiliate links is coupon sites or cashback sites like Ebates.
 They tell you to click here to receive the coupon and it redirects you to the site to shop.
-Did you know they were getting a cut of your sale?
+Did you know they were getting a cut of your sale, then sharing a small portion of that commission with you?

 What is Reward Style?

-Reward Style (rS) is the middleman between bloggers and affiliate networks.
+Reward Style (rS) is the middleman between bloggers and a brand using affiliate incentives in their marketing.
 Some retailers offer their own affiliate partnerships where people work directly with their company (ex: Amazon Affiliates).
 Reward Style offers multiple retailers on their site, allowing bloggers to sign up for one platform to share affiliate links from multiple retailers.
-Unlike most affiliate platforms, rS is somewhat exclusive because you have to get accepted into the program based on your content and following.
+Unlike most affiliate platforms, rS is somewhat exclusive because you have to get accepted into the program based on your content.

 You can read the rewardStyle private policy here